Barbara Mayfield, MS, RDN, LD, FAND

-Let me repeat, to demonstrate empathy requires us to pay focused attention, make eye contact, listen actively, and reflect back to others what we see, hear, and perceive to check for understanding.
+Let me repeat, demonstrating empathy requires us to pay focused attention, make eye contact, listen actively, and reflect back to others what we see, hear, and perceive to check for understanding.

 One of the biggest barriers to accomplishing that goal is a device we carry designed for communication, which can easily become a hindrance to demonstrating empathy.

 Put down that phone!
 If we are staring at our screen we are not focusing our attention on another person.
 We are not making eye contact and we cannot be listening actively.
-To demonstrate empathy requires focused attention.
+Demonstrating empathy requires focused attention.

 When you look someone in the eyes, can you perceive their emotions?
 Can you feel what they are feeling?

 When we look each other in the eyes our brains release oxytocin which increases our level of trust and helps us to connect.